bburt1456/LT_PhotoAlbum/README.md

 How to run:

 1.)
-Clone repository, and open the solution/project in Visual Studio.
+Clone repository or download the zip folder containing the code, and open the LT_photoAlbum.sln file/project in Visual Studio.

 2.)
 Program.cs and Post.cs is the console application code, and there is a separate project referenced with the attempted unit test

 3.)
 To run the project, hit the play button in the upper left corner of Visual Studio.
+The output will be displayed in the terminal/console.